arthur7373/linux-training/level3/3-3-Webserver-Apache.md

 Default website location directory is:  `/var/www/html`

 After installation Apache webserver is ready to use by default configuration.
 But it would be good to fix some parameters as we do in examples below (to ensure more security hardening for production environment).
-More info at: http://httpd.apache.org.
+More info at: `http://httpd.apache.org`.
+<br><br>

-Apache configuration is stored in: `/etc/httpd`.
+Apache configuration is stored in: `/etc/httpd`<br><br>
+Main config file is: `/etc/httpd/conf/httpd.conf` contains following lines:<br>
+`include conf.d/*.conf`

-Main config file is: `/etc/httpd/conf/httpd.conf` contains following lines:  `include conf.d/*.conf` Which means include any `*.conf` files from `/etc/httpd/conf.d`
+Which means include any `*.conf` files from `/etc/httpd/conf.d`

-Create a separate virtual host configuration file /etc/httpd/conf.d/lt01.am.conf:
+Now create a separate virtual host configuration file /etc/httpd/conf.d/lt01.am.conf:

 ```bash
 cat  > /etc/httpd/conf.d/lt01.am.conf << "EOF1"